sunyumail93/PipeRiboseq/README.md

 The main pipeline script is PipeRiboseq.sh, and dependencies are in the ./bin folder.

-Two UCSC tools (from http://hgdownload.soe.ucsc.edu/admin/exe/) are used: bedGraphToBigWig and bigWigToBedGraph.
-If the binary files the ./bin folder are not working (Execute ./bin/bedGraphToBigWig but got errors), please re-download it by choosing the correct version (e.g. linux.x86_64).
+Three UCSC tools (from http://hgdownload.soe.ucsc.edu/admin/exe/) are used: faSize, bedGraphToBigWig, and bigWigToBedGraph.
+If the binary files in the ./bin folder are not working (Execute ./bin/bedGraphToBigWig but got errors), please re-download it by choosing the correct version (e.g. linux.x86_64).

 Also, for Mac OS, set the pipeline home directory at PipeRNAseq.sh line 59 manually (and comment out line 57):
 `HomeDir="/Users/yusun/Downloads/PipelineHomeDir"`